Trent Lott: Early life

 Lott was born in Grenada, Mississippi, and lived his early years in nearby Duck Hill, where his father, Chester Paul Lott, sharecropped a stretch of cotton field.
 Lott's mother, the former Iona Watson, was a schoolteacher.
 Lott's father was a philanderer with a drinking problem, and Lott frequently acted as a mediator when his mother threatened his father with divorce.
 When Lott was in the sixth grade, the family moved to Pascagoula, where Lott's father worked at a shipyard.

 Lott attended college at the University of Mississippi in Oxford, where he obtained an undergraduate degree in public administration in 1963 and a Juris doctor degree in 1967.
 He served as a field representative for Ole Miss and was president of his fraternity, Sigma Nu.
 Lott was also an Ole Miss cheerleader, on the same team with future U.S. Senator Thad Cochran.
 At the time that Lott was president, the Sigma Nu fraternity house was raided by the troops from the 716th Battalion during the "Battle of Oxford".
 They discovered a sizeable weapon cache.

 Regarding his education, the Congressional Record from 1999 quotes Senator Lott declaring: "I am a product of public education from the first grade through the second, third, and fourth grades where I went to school at Duck Hill, Mississippi, and I had better teachers in the second, third, and fourth grades in Duck Hill, Mississippi, than I had the rest of my life."
-Lott married Patricia Thompson on December 27, 1964.
-The couple has two children: Chester Trent "Chet" Lott Jr., and Tyler Lott.

 While an undergraduate at the University of Mississippi, Lott participated in the effort at the 1964 national convention of the Sigma Nu fraternity to oppose a civil rights amendment proposed by the Dartmouth College and Duke University chapters to end mandatory racial exclusion by the fraternity.
 Lott sided with the segregationists who defeated the amendment.
 The Dartmouth chapter subsequently seceded from the fraternity, and Sigma Nu remained whites-only until later in the decade.